List of censors of the Roman Republic

 This list of Roman censors includes all holders through to its subsumption under that of Roman emperor in 22BC.

 Censors were elected by the Centuriate Assembly and served as a duo.
 Censors were elected to take an account of all citizens and their property value before performing a rite of religious purification.
 Roman taxes were levied based on the censors' account, and the censors could punitively tax citizens who failed to present at the census or falsely accounted for their property.

 Whilst having no right to uphold law or command in war, the office of censor was the highest honour.
 Unlike the office of consul, which deteriorated over the Roman Republic period, most censors were men of exceptional standing and character.
 Censors were known also as castigatores (chastisers) for their duty as the regulators of public morality.
 For instance, in 92 BC censors Domitius Ahenobarbus and Crassus condemned the teaching of rhetoric in Latin (as opposed to the customary Greek):

 Initially, censors were chosen exclusively from among Roman citizens of patrician birth. after legislation – that he introduced while dictator – providing one censor of each two must be a plebeian.

 5th century BC

 Before 443 BC, the consuls were responsible for the census.
 In 443 BC, the right to take the census was moved from the consuls to the newly established office of censor.
 They were chosen exclusively from Patricians.

 4th century BC

-In 393 BC, Marcus Cornelius Maluginensis was elected suffect censor to replace the deceased censor Gaius Iulius Iullus.
+In 393 BC, Marcus Cornelius P.f.
+P. n.
+Maluginensis was elected suffect censor to replace the deceased censor Gaius Iulius Iullus.
 In 351 BC, Gaius Marcius Rutilus was elected as the first plebeian censor.
 According to the Lex Publilia, since 339 BC at least one of the censors had to be plebeian.
 In 312 BC, Appius Claudius Caecus was elected censor without being consul before.